Account

 You know your family best, so the answer to this question depends on your communication style and your relationship with family members.
 In most cases, it may not be best to show up on your parents’ doorstep, pie in hand, and immediately broach the subject.
 Rather, after you’ve settled in, find a moment when not much is going on — and young children are not underfoot — to dedicate some time to this discussion.
 You don’t want to end up shouting about wills across a dinner table crowded with relatives.
 Instead, envision you and a sibling relaxing in your parents’ living room while spouses tactfully take the kids away to play with new toys, or on a day surrounding a holiday event, but not during the holiday itself.

 If your family communicates openly about a variety of subjects, you may just be able to start a conversation about estate planning at an appropriate moment and let it flow from there.
-If your parents or other older loved ones tend to keep this kind of information close to their chests, you may find it helpful to frame the conversation by acknowledging any discomfort it may cause and reassuring that you just want to make sure that you will know what to do, or who to contact.
+If your parents or other older loved ones tend to keep this kind of information private, you may find it helpful to frame the conversation by acknowledging any discomfort it may cause and reassuring that you just want to make sure that you will know what to do, or who to contact.

 What are the most important reasons to explain to my loved ones so they start or update their estate plan?